On Truthful Mechanisms without Pareto-efficiency: Characterizations and Fairness: A Characterization for Strict Ordinal Preferences

-Let $f$ be a truthful, non-bossy, and neutral allocation mechanism for $n$ agents with preferences from the class $\Plex(\MM)$ of lexicographic preferences.
-For every profile of lexicographic preferences $\veco\in \Plex^n(\MM)$ there cannot exist a strictly improving single-good trading cycle over the allocation $A=f\veco$. \end{restatable}

 \begin{restatable}{proposition}{paretolexi} Let $f$ be a \emph{partition} mechanism for $n$ agents with preferences from the class $\Plex(\MM)$ of lexicographic preferences.
-If $f$ is truthful, non-bossy, and neutral then it is Pareto-efficient. \end{restatable}
+If $f$ is truthful, non-bossy, and neutral, then it is Pareto-efficient. \end{restatable}

-We have show that for lexicographic preferences, if a partition mechanism $f$ is truthful, non-bossy, and neutral, then it must be Pareto-efficient.
-With Pareto-efficiency, proving that the mechanism must be a serial-quota mechanism follows from arguments presented in Hatfield \cite{Hatfield}, which we adapt to our problem in the next section.
+{This result is crucial to our proof, as we later show that the characterization for lexicographic preferences can be generalized to monotone preferences without assuming Pareto efficiency.
+The proof of this result, along with the necessary definitions and lemmas is given in \cref{appendix:lexi-po}.} With Pareto-efficiency, proving that the mechanism must be a serial-quota mechanism follows from arguments presented in Hatfield \cite{Hatfield}, which we adapt to our problem in the next section.